miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Swapped unique car, fixed it's texture and improved Nadia sequence.
 Prevented spoiling secrets of all candidates and fixed Victor loop.
 Fixed claw brother being susceptible to one-hit-kill by Possession.
+Moved sarcophagus loading scene to Giovanni mansion back entrance.

 Society of Leopold:
 +Placed the flamethrower near Bach and Ash's cell key in big cave.
-+Created seperate quest for freeing Ash and provided an XP for it.
++Created a quest with XP for freeing Ash and added monastery beds.
 +Johansen will only follow you if you told him during the dialogue.
 +Added Humanity gain for saving Johansen and loss for killing him.
 After giving Ash the bloodpack it will be gone from your inventory.